LINDA WERTHEIMER, HOST:

 JONES: Like I said, we've got some customer commitments so far, and we've got some venture interests.
 What we're really looking for is venture partners that can give us some deep domain contacts...

 STANDEN: Two months after his NewME training wraps up, Naithan Jones gets some good news: his company, AgLocal, has pulled in a million dollars in financing from a well-known venture capital firm.
 I emailed Jones to suggest a follow-up interview.
 Sorry, he says.
 His board has told him to cool it on the press for a while.
 For NPR News, I'm Amy Standen, in San Francisco.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.